 (Episode 6 of the Broken Brain 2 webinar series).

 When we think of what we eat as feeding our body cells and feeding the microbiome community that lives within us, this adds a whole new dimension of responsibility.
 It also helps create the motivation to notice what is going into your body because it IS important.

 With more knowledge about your body, it can help you to tune into what is going on in your body (using your interoceptive senses) and have a way of understanding why your gut may be out of balance and what you can do to help yourself to stay healthy.
 Since what goes in must come out, if we take notice of what is coming out, it can give us clues on the state of our gut health.
 One way to do this is to use the Bristol Stool Chart to check in with yourself after a bowel movement.
 Another way is to notice how certain foods make us feel after eating them and know that the effects can be short-term, medium-term or long-term.

 When you improve your diet and make positive lifestyle changes, this can positively change your microbiome to a balanced state, and that of your baby.
 It has been found that the mother transfers her microbiome to her baby in many ways, through during gestation, through the birthing process (vaginal birth), skin to skin contact and breastfeeding.
 Establishing a healthy microbiome and then supporting and training your baby's immune system is known as 'seeding and feeding'.
-This has the power to influences the health of your baby during the critical first 3 years, during which time the adult microbiome is established.
+This has the power to influence the health of your baby during the critical first 3 years, during which time the adult microbiome is established.
 The Microbirth website has many fascinating blogs exploring the wonderful world of infant/mother microbiome if you are interested in learning more.

 Please note: Above all, any information on this website aims to provide general ideas for informational and educational purposes only.
 We encourage users to investigate several information sources, including, where necessary, independent individualised medical advice before making any decisions that could affect you or your child’s health or wellbeing.